GoNZooo/vim-racket/README.md

 ## Thanks

-This is the personal version of [gonz_](https://github.com/GoNZooo), which is only adding a few keywords and will be an attempt to whichever small things need adding in the future.
+This is the personal version of [gonz_](https://github.com/GoNZooo), which is only adding a few keywords and will be an attempt to add whichever small things need adding in the future.

 This is a fork of [vim-racket by Will Langstroth](https://github.com/wlangstroth) and all credit goes to him and the people he references below: